primecoder/VisionML-Simplified/README.md

 ## Part 4 - (Re)Training you ML Model

 From the demo video at the beginning of this post, you may notice that the ML model struggles to recognise hand-pose for number 3.
-This is true as the training steps was simplified.
+This is true as the training steps were simplified.
 The objective was to provide a *minimum* skeletal framework of Xcode project to get Apple Vision and Hand Pose ML to work at its simplesticity (I made up a new word here).